germanthemes/gt-pure/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-GT Drive is a modern Business WordPress Theme.
+GT Pure is a modern Business WordPress Theme.

 == Description ==

-GT Drive is a modern Business WordPress Theme created with the new WordPress Block Editor in mind.
+GT Pure is a modern Business WordPress Theme created with the new WordPress Block Editor in mind.
 The theme comes with Customizer options for colors and typography and a widgetized footer area.
 It is lightweight, GDPR-ready and works best in combination with our free GT Blocks plugin.

-For more information about GT Drive please go to https://germanthemes.de/themes/gt-drive/
+For more information about GT Pure please go to https://germanthemes.de/themes/gt-pure/

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Click on the 'Upload Theme' button to upload the ZIP-file of the theme.
-3. Go to https://germanthemes.de/en/docs/gt-drive-documentation/ for a guide on how to use and customize this theme.
+3. Go to https://germanthemes.de/en/docs/gt-pure-documentation/ for a guide on how to use and customize this theme.

 == Changelog ==